GuillaumeAI/gia-runwayml-http/README.md

-# RunwayML HTTP
+# GIA RunwayML HTTP

-RunwayML HTTP (RunwayHTTP) is a utility package that provides quick and easy methods to post and request data from the [RunwayML](https://runwayml.com/) desktop app.
+GIA RunwayML HTTP (RunwayHTTP) is a utility package that provides quick and easy methods to post and request data from the [RunwayML](https://runwayml.com/) desktop app.